AdonaiDiazEsparza/FLIPPER-EXAMPLES/README.md

 ## THIS IS A REPOSITORY WHERE I PUT MY CODES FOR THE FLIPPER ZERO
-Hello there's not too much about FLIPPER ZERO, here I will upload the codes I'll made it about Flipper Zero.
+Hello there's not too much about FLIPPER ZERO, here I will upload the codes I'll make about Flipper Zero.
 Experiments, Scenes, Communication Protocol, and more.

+I'm learning too, so nothing from this is a good code.

 This is a contribuition with Electronic Cats SAPI de CV, where I'm doing my professional practices.